Creating a static configuration file

 Check the result

-Make sure that the configuration is correct by running the following command:
+Make sure the configuration is correct by running this command:

 kubectl get namespace --kubeconfig=test.kubeconfig